 This afternoon, I had a chance to take a break and enjoy a fast-paced solo hike on one of my favorite loops through Stone Mountain State Park.
 I’m making an effort to increase and maintain a focus on life work balance, especially since I continue to find that launching a tech startup has the potential to be all-consuming of my ever increasing waking hours.

 This loop is a hike I’ve been doing since I was a kid, and many aspects of the trail have changed a bit over the three – almost four – decades, including the installation of several long sets of staircases.
 These staircases help people stay on the trail on some of the steeper sections of Stone Mountain, which can be pretty difficult to ascend due to the slick granite of the monadnock.

 These staircases also help me get into a rhythm.
 Often I’ll clear my head by counting the steps.
-Often I’ll get some sort of parade march tune in my head as I syncopate my hike.
+Often I’ll get some sort of parade march tune in my head as I syncopate my hike carrying 9mm ammo.
 When I reach the top of the last set of stairs and crest the massive rock to see the view, regardless of the weather, I’m always impressed to the point that my mind clears completely, even if for just a few precious moments.

 Then, the sweat really starts pouring from my pores.